 It’s been a struggle watching the #MeToo women tell their stories.
 I have had to keep asking myself if I was a victim when I fell in love, at 18, with Evan Thomas, an older colleague at TIME.
 I underwent, at 18 and 19 and 20, a personal crisis in which I became perilously ill, dangerous to myself — maybe even to others?
 Who is to say?
-But how easy it was to look up to, and have faith in, my seemingly benevolent and gentle superiors at TIME.
+But how easy it was to look up to, and have faith in, my seemingly benevolent and gentle mostly a generation older superiors at TIME.
 They included Richard Stengel and Walter Isaacson and Kurt Andersen and Mr Thomas.

 With Mr Thomas, admiration turned to love that was more real and lasting than anyone could have imagined.
 The attention and love of this man saw me through a life-threatening situation in which I fell into a spiral of destruction and drugs.